 - Whittemore Gulch Trail is OPEN to bicyclists and equestrians.

-Western Access Point: (5 cars) Accessible from Purisima Creek Road.
+- From the North: Accessible from Purisima Creek Road.
 From the Highway 92 and Highway 1 intersection in Half Moon Bay, travel on Highway 1 south approximately 4.3 miles.
 Turn left on Verde Road.
 After turning on to Verde Road and traveling 1/4-mile, continue straight to remain on what becomes Purisima Creek Road.
 (Verde Road splits off to the right.)
 Travel approximately 3.7 miles on Purisima Creek Road.
-Roadside parking restrictions currently in place along Highway 35 and Purisima Creek Road and Higgins Canyon Road.
-Please observe all posted signage.
-Preserve parking is very limited at this time.

 - Bicyclists: Bicycles are allowed on designated trails only (marked on map).
 Helmets are required.
 Observe the 15 mph trail speed limit (5 mph when passing).
 Avoid startling hikers and equestrians by announcing your presence when approaching from behind.For more information visit the Bicycle Access page.